salman1hasan/NFTMarketplace/README.md

 Create one listed nft and add all nfts and await contract.getAllnfts on sale and add assert.equal all nfts[0].tokenId, 2 ‘Nft has a wrong id’

+Add token to owned enumeration [NftMarket.sol]
+1. Add mapping(address=> mapping(uint => uint)) private _ownedTokens;
+2. Adding another mapping the id mapping(uint => uint) private _idToOwnedIndex;
+3. Go to uint256[] private _allNfts;
+4.Move the uint mapping below the two mapping
+5.Copy the _addTokenToAllTokensEnumeration
+6. Function _addTokenToOwnerEnumeration(uint tokenId) private {
+	_idToNftIndex[tokenId] = _allNfts.length
+              _allNfts.push(tokenId);
+}
+7.Create _addTokenToOwnerEnumeration(address to, uint tokenId) private{
+	add the_idToNftIndex[tokenId] = _allNfts.length;
+           _allNfts.push(tokenId_;
+}
+8. Uint length = ERC721.balanceOf(to);
+_ownedTokens[to][length] = tokenId;
+_idToOwnedIndex[tokenId] = length;

+9.Go to the minting token after the if(from === address(0)){
+	_addTokenToAllTokensEnumeration(tokenId)
+}

+10.If(to !=from){
+	_addTokenToOwnerEnumeration(to,tokenId);
+	}
+}

+AI adds owners to tokens
+1.in the function _addTokenToOwnerEnumeration(address to, uint tokenId) private {
+		uint length = ERC721.balanceOf(to)
+	            _ownedTokens[to][length]= tokenId;
+                _idToOwnedIndex[tokenId]= length
+}
+}
+2. Theres a uint length with ERC721.balanceOf(to) that has 0
+3._ownedTokens[to][length] = tokenId and add
+4._idToOwnedIndex[tokenId]= length;
+5.First mapping {0x2c => 0 => 1}
+6.Token id is 1 => 0
+7.1 => 0 and 2=> 1
+Thers a crisscoss relationship between the owned tokens and the _idtoowned index

+Get owned Nft’s
+1.Change the names to enumeration as there was a typo 2.Run truffle test
+3.Create a function to get all the tokens get All nfts on sale 4.Create a function getOwnedNfts() public view returns (NftItem[] memory{

+}

+5. We need to get token By Index from all nfts [index] 6.Going to be similar to tokenByIndex
+7.Call it tokenOfOwnerByIndex , also need to see what owner and get address owner
+8. ERC721.balanceOf(owner) gets you the amount of tokens where youre the owner of iwhere the index are out of bounds 9.Need to fetch our token and add _ownedTokens[Owner][index]
+10. Get back to get OwnedNfts and add uint ownedItemsCount ERC721.balanceOf(msg.sender) 11.Add nftItem[] memory items = new NFTItem[](ownedItemsCount) 12.Add for loop with a (uint I=0; I<ownedItemsCount; I++){ uint tokenId = tokenOfOwnerByIndex(msg.sender,i)
+}
+13.NFTItem storage item =_idToNFTItem(tokenId);
+add the items[I] = item and return items

+Test Owned NFT’s
+1. Go to nftMarket.test.js call describe and go with before(async() => {
+	owner of mint tokens is 0

+})
+})
+2. Have a function where you can buy NFT, so the account owner is [1] 3.One owner is the account[0] and the other is [1]
+4. It is used to test the nft’s
+5. Look at the nft’s where it says should have one listed NFT and create const allNFT’s and = await contract.getAllNftsOnSale and add asser.equal(allNfts[0].tokenId,2)
+6.Add another accounts[1] should have one owned NFT and add const owned nfts and add assert.equal all Nfts[0].tokeId, 2,”Nft has a wrong id

+AI remove token from owned enums
+1.Ox2c and Ox2c and 1
+2.Go to beforeTokenTransfer ox2c and add 1
+3.If the address from and to are not equal, going to remove token from the owner numeration 4._addTokentoOwnerEnumeration (Ox2c => 0 => 1), (1=> 0)
+5.Theres token id 2 and there is token index1
+6.uint token index

+Transfer the token
+1.Go to the end of token transfer to the new owner and add before and async and add accounts[0] and accounts[1] and accounts 2
+2. You should have accounts[0] and accounts[1] should own 0 tokens and should own 2 tokens
+3.Add  async and add const ownedNfts = await _contract.getOwnedNfts({from: “accounts [0]}};
+4.Copy the asser .equal (ownedNfts[0].tokenId, 2, “Nft has a wrong id 5.Add from : accounts[1]

+Remove tokens from all enums
+1.Scroll all the way down, where we have function remove owner enumeration 2.Create a new function when I send token to 0 and when I want to destroy the toke 3.Uint tokenId is what we’re going to destroy
+4. Uint _removeTokenFromAllTokensEnumeration(uint tokenId) private and add the uint
+lastTokenIndex = _allNfts.length-1 and also add the tokenIndex =_idToNftIndex[tokenId]
+5.Uint lastTokenId = _allNfts[lastTokenIndex]
+6.Write _allNfts[tokenIndex] = lastTokenId
+_idToNftIndex[lastTokenId] = tokenIndex
+7. Delete _idToNftIndex[tokenId];
+8. _allNfts.pop()
+9.Add the if(to== address(0)) {
+_removeTokenFromAllTokensEnumeration(tokenId)
+}else if (to != from)
+_addTokenToOwnerEnumeration
+10.Add token Id =1,, _idToNftIndex[tokenId] = _allNfts.length
+11. 1=> 0 and 2=> 1 and [1,2]
+12. 3 => 2  [1,2,3]
+13.Token Index is going to be 1
+14.Last token id is going to be _aallNfts(lastTokenIndex0 [1,2,3]
+15.Pop removes the item from the last element of the array

+Test Burn Token
+1.Account[2] should have token 3, NFT has a wrong ID 2.Copy the same test and burn it in our smart contract 3.Go to nft market.sol where we have public functions 4.Create a temporary function to test it out
+5.Add function burnToken(uint tokenId) public{
+	_burn(tokenId);

+}
+6. Burn is being called in ERC721
+7.Await _contract.burnToken(3, {from: accounts[2]})
+8.Add ownedNfts.length,0,”Nft has a wrong id”
+9.Going to verify console.log(ownedNfts)
+10. Console.log(ownedNfts)
+11. Add truffle test so we can see ownedNfts
+12. Const allNfts = await _contract.getAllNftsOnSale();

+Place NFT on Sale
+1.Going to create a function placeNFT on sale(uint tokenId, uint new Price) public payable
+2. Require NFT(ERC721.ownerOf(tokenId)== msg.sender, “You are not owner of this nft”) 3.Require (_idToNftItem[tokenId].isListed == false, “Item is already on Sale“)
+4. Require(msg.value == listingPrice, “Price must be equal to listing price”
+5. _idToNftItem[tokenId].isListed = true;
+6._listedItems.increment();
+7. _idToNftItem[tokenId].price = newPrice
+8.Create a function setListing Price
+9. Going to add require(condition);
+10. Require(newPrice>0, “Price must be atleast 1 wei”)
+11.ListingPrice = newPrice
+12.import @openzeppelin/contracts/access/Ownable.sol”
+13.Add ownable to the NftMarket
+14.Add onlyOwner and add external
+15.The onlyOwner function is important because it makes sure when that owner deploys the contract then from there he/she can edit the ownership

+Testing Listing of nfts
+1.1, _nftPrice, { from: accounts[1], value: _listingPrice}
+2.Change it to should have two listed items
+3. Contract.getAllNftsOnSale
+4. Add contract.setListingPrice (_listingPrice,{from: accounts[1]}}
+5.Add assert.equal(true,true, “Invalid length ofNfts”);
+6.Can remove the data before await_contract and the .setListingPrice
+7. Should set new listing price

+8.Add const listingPrice = await _ contract.listingPrice();
+9.assert.equal(listingPrice.toString(), true”invalid length of NFTS”)